david-hurley/databricks-demos/turnaround-agent/README.md

 4. Ask the Playground Agent for help, try `Help me plan for Turnaround for Plant A and equipment heat exchangers`.
 You will see the Agent decide which tools to use and start reasoning.

 5. Once you are happy with testing you can select `Create Agent Notebook`.
 This will create a Notebook named `driver` in a new folder.
-Move this to your Gitfolder, you can use `01-agent-creation` for now.
+Move this to your Gitfolder.
+You can also use `01-agent-creation` for now.

+6. If using the existing `01-agent-creation` Notebook you will need to update the `catalog` and `schema` throughout.